 Various past inventions and discoveries were the result of comparing similar patterns in phenomena, paying attention to anomalies and investigating deeper.
-Although the field of AI has undergone such scrutiny, it is imperative to keep in mind many more realities of the universe and details of life, before making assumptions about intelligence or designing machines.
-The following sub-sections present various such realities.
+Although the field of AI has undergone such scrutiny, it is imperative to keep in mind many more realities of the universe and details of life, before making assumptions about intelligence or designing intelligent machines.
+This section lists many such realities presented as disparate entry-points into important facets of knowledge that constitute life.
+A quick-read through this section can help eliminate biases and trigger ideas in the mind of the reader, hopefully leading to greater inquisitiveness and discoveries.